Institute for Quantum Technologies

 The Institute for Quantum Technologies in Occitanie was launched in January 2021.
 It gathers all the Occitan key-players in the field, from academic research institutions but also private companies.
 It aims at fostering knowledge sharing and scientific excellence in this research field, strengthening research transfer and preparing students and engineers around quantum technologies.

 An IQOC meeting will be held in Toulouse on June the 13th in Toulouse.
-More details will be given soon.
+The program can be downloaded here.

 Anaïs Dréau from L2C was awarded the 2022 CNRS Bronze medal for her first works on point defects in silicon for quantum technologies.
 Congratulations to Anaïs!